 Our philosophy is to perform the smallest intervention possible that has a good likelihood of improving a patient’s current condition.
 Most of the time this consists of non-surgical treatment.
-CNS clinic has formulated an excellent program of physical therapy, medical management, and localized injections.
+ENG clinic has formulated an excellent program of physical therapy, medical management, and localized injections.
 When surgery is indicated, we make a focused effort to perform the smallest surgery possible.
 We utilize minimally invasive techniques and the newest technologies to preserve a patients range of motion and activity level.
 We are committed to getting our patients back to their optimal quality of life.
 Extensive fusions and spinal screw instrumentation are performed only when necessary for a handful of cases.

 MINIMALLY INVASIVE TECHNIQUES AVAILABLE:

 - Minimally invasive lumbar discectomy through a 20mm incision

 - Artificial cervical disc as an alternative to fusion

 - Artificial lumbar disc as an alternative to fusion

 - Minimally invasive lumbar fusion through two 1” incisions

 - Kyphoplasty for minimally invasive treatment of spinal fractures

 - Endoscopic carpal tunnel surgery for quicker healing